Peak Resources & the Preservation of Knowledge

 When world oil production declines, all nations will be affected.
 The major likely consequences are global depression and civil disorder as decline continues, starvation as agriculture is affected, and World War III over the remaining resources.
 Wars have been fought over minerals throughout history (Youngquist 1997).
 Colin Campbell has written a global depletion protocol to try to prevent this from happening, but at this point most governments are not even aware of it, let alone trying to implement this plan (Heinberg 2006).

 As time goes on, shortages will occur, triggered not only by declining oil supplies, refinery breakdowns, and hurricanes destroying oil infrastructure, but also from revolutions and terrorists blowing up oil refineries, pipelines, and oil tankers.

 The USA is down to oil reserves that could power our country, at current rates of use, for four years.
 This vast country, with limited train and mass transit systems, combined with massive dependence on vehicles to reach sprawling suburbs, makes the United States very vulnerable to oil shocks.

 There are plans in place for rationing should shortages strike (Wendling 2005, IEA 2005), and there is room for demand destruction.
 The U.S. rationing plan calls for agriculture to take what it needs off the top.
 After that other critical agencies will get what they need.
 Anything left over will be distributed to everyone else.

 Natural Gas Depletion

 Natural gas heats over half of all American homes and provides twenty percent of our electricity.
 Natural gas is also used to make plastics, chemicals, fabric, carpets, packaging, and many other products.
 It is the feedstock and energy source used to create nitrogen fertilizers that grow up to four times more food than could be grown otherwise.
-It’s also used to refine oil and tar sands.
+It’s also used to refine oil and tar sands (Darley 2004).

 Replacing fossil fuels with some other energy source